-Ensuring children in third world countries get enough nutrients is a multi-faceted challenge that can’t be solved overnight.
+Ensuring children in the global south get enough nutrients is a multi-faceted challenge that can’t be solved overnight.
 However, people all over the world can improve their eye health by incorporating foods that are rich in vitamin A. These foods include milk, meat, fish, eggs, leafy greens, and yellow fruit.

 Antioxidants are critical to your eye cells’ ability to prevent oxidation from free radicals from occurring.
 Since the macula and retina are so dependent on oxygen to function, they need extra protection from oxidation.
 When you are deficient in antioxidants, oxidation can occur and result in higher chances of suffering from macular degeneration.
 Since age plays a part in eye health, age-related macular degeneration (AMD) can also be sped up due to antioxidant deficiency.
 However, in one study, antioxidants in the diet were able to decrease the participant’s risk for AMD by 25 percent.
 That’s a substantial decrease in risk.

-Antioxidants also decrease the risk for cataract development.
+Antioxidants also decrease the risk of cataract development.
 The study above also reported that antioxidant vitamins, like C and E, could decrease the progression of existing cataracts.
 That’s in addition to preventing them from forming.
-Cataracts are highly common eye health issue in America.
-Cataract surgery is the most common surgical procedure done with over two million performed in America each year.
+Cataracts are a highly common eye health issue in America.
+Cataract surgery is the most common surgical procedure with over two million performed in America each year.
 Such a common health issue can be resolved by increasing your antioxidant intake.

 You can find antioxidants in berries, dark chocolate, nuts, seeds, leafy greens, etc. Most people don’t get enough antioxidants in their daily diet.
 Simply adding additional servings of fruits, veggies, and mixed nuts can impact your antioxidant levels and your eye health.